wikindx/wikindx/website/web/src/content/install/install.md

 10. Finally install and enable components from the __Components Manager__  (__Admin > Components__ menu).

-You single user install of WIKINDX is ready.
+Your single-user install of WIKINDX is ready.
 Have fun!

 ## Permissions

-If you are running WIKINDX locally on Windows (using something like XAMPP), you can skip the perms step as the folders will be writable by default.
+If you are running WIKINDX locally on Windows (using something like XAMPP), you can skip the permissions step as the folders will be writable by default.

-If you are running a Unix machine WIKINDX will not function correctly if various folders and files within them are not writeable for the web server user.
+If you are running a Unix-type machine, WIKINDX will not function correctly if various folders and files within them are not writeable for the web server user.

 The install process will show with current Unix permissions.
 You should made folders